workingDog/ClockPicker/README.md

 # SwiftUI Clock Time Picker

+## Clock with hands

-**ClockPicker** is a SwiftUI view that displays a clock with the hours and minutes hands.
+**ClockPicker** is a SwiftUI view that displays a clock with the hour and minutes hands.
 These hands can be dragged around the clock face to select the desired hour and minutes of your date.

 The main element is **ClockPickerView.swift**, see the demo in *ContenView.swift* for how to use it in your code.